nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_overview.md

 The elements available within each FHIR resource are described as follows;
 - **Mandatory**, must be populated as mandatory as per the FHIR standard
 - **Required**, optional within the FHIR standard but form part of the recommended MVP
-- **Optional**, optional within the FHIT standard which do not form part of the recommended MVP
+- **Optional**, optional within the FHIR standard which do not form part of the recommended MVP

 ## Which Version Of The FHIR Standard To Implement?